fallen-icarus/cardano-loans/README.md

 - **Efficient Off-chain Sorting of Loans** - by using beacon tokens, users can easily query the protocol for any information they may want.
 These beacon queries can even be combined to create more complicated queries.
 For example, lenders can see all current Asks and optionally filter them by loan asset and/or offered collateral.
+It is even possible to query a loan's entire event history.
 - **Democratic Upgradability** - users decide if and when to upgrade to a new version of the DApp.
 No one can decide this for them, or force them to move to a new version (eg, by freezing all functionality for the current version).